Webseite-Herunterladen-de/screenshot-capture-api-javascript/docs/ScreenshotApi.md

 let hash = "hash_example"; // String | The hash value is for authenticated requests.
 If you want to publish this URL, you should use the authenticated requests. let url = "url_example"; // String | The URL of the website you want to capture.
 Please include the protocol (http:// or https://). let opts = {
-  'fileType': "fileType_example", // String | The image file format of the captured screenshot.
+  'fileType': "png", // String | The image file format of the captured screenshot.
 Either png, jpeg, webp or PDF with 72 dpi.
   'ttl': 789, // Number | Number of seconds the capture file is cached by our CDN.
 An API request that is loaded through the cache does not count as a paid request.
 You can set a number of seconds from 0 seconds up to 2592000 seconds.
 This is a maximum of 30 days.
   'invalidate': true, // Boolean | Force the API to invalidate the cache and capture a new screenshot.
 This call costs you additional money, because a call of a cache hit is not charged.
   'full': true, // Boolean | Set this parameter to true if you want to screenshot the whole web page in full size.